pete-machine/torchbricks/README.md

 **Graph during inference and export:**

-During `Stage.INFERENCE` and `Stage.EXPORT`, the loss modules is dead and note only `raw` is required as input:
+During `Stage.INFERENCE` and `Stage.EXPORT`, the graph will look as before, the loss modules is dead and note only `raw_images` is still the only required input